 How to Make Tulumba Recipe?

 The preparation of this cuisine is a rather straightforward procedure.
 However, paying attention to the details is vital to producing a perfect piece of the dish.
-In the preparation, you will need a pastry bag that has a star-shaped nozzle.
+In preparation, you will need a pastry bag that has a star-shaped nozzle.
 This is necessary to shape the dough.
 Also, you will need a scissor to cut the dough.
-The preparing of the unleavened dough is usually done on a pot over heat.
+The preparation of the unleavened dough is usually done on a pot overheat.
 For more significant results, deep fry the pastry to medium heat.

 One of the significant properties of this food is its shape and that why a pastry bag fitted with a star-shaped nozzle is used.
 This shape can be distorted when you overwhelm the pan with the tulumbas.
 Deep fry the deserts in batches to avoid such scenarios.
 Moreover, the desert may stick to each hence they will not be crunchy.
 One last tip is to soak the crunchy hot tulumba in cold lemon syrup for a few minutes.

 Origin of Tulumba